-The Medicaid DSH payment reductions, which the AHA has helped delay, are scheduled to take effect in fiscal year (FY) 2020.
+The Medicaid DSH payment reductions, which the AHA has helped delay, are scheduled to take effect in fiscal year (FY) 2020, which begins Oct.
+1.

 AHA Position

 Congress should again delay the start of the Medicaid DSH cuts given the vital need for the program.